 Their reports provide you with side-by-side and overlay visualizations that help you identify key differences between your competitors.

 Competitive analysis is something you should do regularly in order to keep up with your competitors.
-It often takes a lot of time and effort to conduct a quality analysis, but the benefits of doing one are great.
+However, it often takes a lot of time and effort to conduct a reliable analysis, but the benefits of doing one are great.

 Luckily, there are a lot of tools available out there that can help you automate the process, and some of them are listed in this blog.